KehindeBello/Hamoye_Repo/README.md

-This is my code for Hamoye_Stage_A assessment
+This contains code for Hamoye_Internship Winter'22